t2-project/documentation/source/measurements/results.rst

 **Findings:**

-* In the scenario with 100 users the Microservices system consumed a lot more energy
+* In these scenarios the Microservices system consumes a lot more energy
+* Comparison in scenario 100 users:
    - Machine Energy: 2949 J vs. 3891 J (+32 %)
    - CPU Energy: 1050 J vs. 370 J (+184 %)
    - Memory Energy: 95 J vs. 136 J (+ 43 %)
    - Network Energy: 311 J vs. 717 J (+131 %)
    - CPU Mean: 7.5 % vs. 27.2 %
    - Memory Mean: 1144 MB vs. 3369 MB
+* Conclusion: This comparison is not fair → we need a more compute-intensive scenario